-- The \$0.5 million decrease for our respiratory programs period-over-period is due primarily to decreased phase 1 activities for PRS-060 as well as lower costs related to our proprietary respiratory programs. - The \$2.3 million decrease in our immuno-oncology program spending period-over-period is due primarily to lower manufacturing costs for PRS-344 program on a period-over-period basis as the manufacturing costs were initiated in the first quarter of 2019.

-The \$1.3 million increase in other research and development activities expenses is mainly due to higher personnel expenses, including bonus and stock compensation, due to an overall increase in headcount, and an increase in allocated facility costs due to the new Hallbergmoos facility.
+- The \$0.5 million decrease for our respiratory programs period-over-period is due primarily to decreases in manufacturing costs with respect to activities for PRS-060 as well as lower activities for other proprietary respiratory programs. - The \$3.8 million decrease in our immuno-oncology programs period-over-period is due primarily to lower manufacturing and preclinical costs for our PRS-344 program as the manufacturing costs were initiated and ramped up in the first half of 2019. - The \$0.8 million increase in other research and development activities expenses is mainly due to higher personnel expenses, including bonus and stock compensation, higher allocated IT and facility costs due to the move to a new R&D facility in Hallbergmoos, Germany in the first quarter of 2020.
+These increases were slightly offset by lower clinical and preclinical costs related to non-core programs and lower overall travel costs related to COVID-19 restrictions.